johann-petrak/simple-issues-tracker/README.md

 # simple-issues-tracker
 A very simple way to track ideas, todos, or bugs as files inside a Subversion or Git repository.

+[NOTE: this is still very much at the beginning of development with more features to come, especially for linking the issues that are bugs and todos to git branches and for making sure that new issues get checked in early so that nothing can ever get lost.
+Please add bug reports or feature requests as issues in the github issue tracker: https://github.com/johann-petrak/simple-issues-tracker/issues]

 The idea of this simple script is that for small projects it can be too much overhad to set up a issue tracker and one would just like to keep the ideas, todos and bugs with the project repository.